Educational Research Purposes

 Educational Research Goals

 The field of informatics consists of three core areas: the interface between humans/society and information, mathematical modeling, and information systems.
 We aim to serve as an international research center in the field of information science by opening up new fields of study in information science and promoting pioneering and original academic research from a broad perspective.By nurturing high-level research capabilities and rich scholarship, our goals are to cultivate researchers who will push information science forward as well as top-quality specialized professionals and to train outstanding individuals who will take the lead in solving the various issues of today's knowledge society.
 In addition, a primary mission of the School of Informatics is to contribute to the development of a healthy and harmonious knowledge society and to play a part in fulfilling Kyoto University's mission of "pursuing a harmonious coexistence within the human and ecological community on this planet" through activities such as establishing industry-government-academia partnerships as well as regional partnerships and by fostering the transmission of information in society.

 Established on October 10, 2008 at Faculty Meeting of School of Informatics

-(Master’s Degree): the Master’s thesis submitted is judged on its inclusion of new findings in informatics and related fields; or its scholarly content founded on a broad outlook in informatics and related fields.
+Master’s Degree: The submitted Master’s thesis is judged based on its inclusion of new findings in informatics and related fields; OR scholarly content with a broad outlook in informatics and related fields.